dvansoye/prompt-portfolio/extractMentalModels.prompt.md

 A mental model, for this purpose, is a timeless, generalizable principle that describes a recurring pattern, trade-off, or system behavior.
 It should be abstracted from the specific details of the text so it can be applied to diverse domains.

-For each mental model you identify, please provide the following in a clear, structured format:
+For each mental model you identify (up to 12), please provide the following in a clear, structured format:

 Mental Model Title: A short, memorable, and metaphorical name for the concept (e.g., "The Cyprus Experiment").